jpoterbin/BYOA-blog/content/pages/now.md

 </div>

 ## Where:
-I live with my wife and our dog in Austin, TX.
+I live with my wife and our dog in Arlington, VA.

 ## Working On:
-I'm a product manager at Walmart.
-This is a 4-month contract ending in May 2022.
+I'm a product manager at Amazon working on network infrastructure automation.

 ## Reading & Learning:
 - This past year I subscribed to MIT Technology Review (the old-school print version), been enjoying [their podcasts](https://www.technologyreview.com/podcasts) too.